felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Unfortunately, that did not work.
 Why?
 Simply because I never took the time to go back to chapters I had already read.
-And this was supported by something my partner Gabrielle told me, as she was completing her PhD: "You never want to read the same book twice".
+And this was supported by something my partner Gabrielle told me, as she was completing her PhD: **"You never want to read the same book twice"**.
 As a fan of novels, this was something I initially disagreed with.
 However, I came to understand what her statement meant: Reading a book twice is suboptimal and a potential waste of time.
 In other words, learn things